 What Does This Mean For Your Business?

-That means also you will have to have individual consent forms for different pieces of information; you can’t have one opt-in form which says you’re giving consent to lots of different things.
+That means you will also have to have individual consent forms for different pieces of information; you can’t have one opt-in form that says you’re giving consent to lots of different things.
 You’ll need to have individual consent for each of them.

 Consent also needs to be easy to withdraw from the individual.

-It’s also required under the new rules to let the data protection authorities know of any data breaches within 72 hours of it happening.
+Under the new rules, it’s also required to let the data protection authorities know of any data breaches within 72 hours of them happening.

 The GDPR also gives users the right to have their data forgotten.
-This means you can ask whoever is controlling your data to erase it and stop third parties from accessing it.
+This means you can ask whoever controls your data to erase it and stop third parties from accessing it.

 What Are The Consequences of Not Taking Action?